cimm/omabox/readme.md

 - Why is the screen upside down?

   Depending on your hardware the screen might be upside down.
-We can [rotate the screen](https://askubuntu.com/a/1293464) in the mir-kiosk config.
+We can [rotate the screen](https://askubuntu.com/a/1293464) in the Ubuntu Core or mir-kiosk config.

 - How do I change the network settings?